sukhmancs/nixos-configs/README.md

 > [!NOTE]
 >
-> We need to add the neededForBoot = true; to some mounted subvolumes in hardware-configuration.nix.
+> If impermanence is enabled, we need to add the `neededForBoot = true` to some mounted subvolumes in hardware-configuration.nix.
 It will look something like this:
+>
 > ```nix
 > fileSystems."/persist" = {
 >    device = "/dev/disk/by-uuid/b79d3c8b-d511-4d66-a5e0-641a75440ada";